SSyncropel Docs

 spl doctor --json

 Every check reports pass, warn, or fail with a specific fix.
-If doctor is green but behavior is still wrong, capture the daemon log around the failure — spl doctor --json produces a machine-readable summary you can attach when reporting the issue.
+If doctor is green but behavior is still wrong, capture the instance log around the failure — spl doctor --json produces a machine-readable summary you can attach when reporting the issue.

 See also